oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ### Validating the Key Binding JWT

-The Verifier MUST ensure that the key with which it validates the signature on the Key Binding JWT is the key specified in the SD-JWT as the using the Holder's public key.
+The Verifier MUST ensure that the key with which it validates the signature on the Key Binding JWT is the key specified in the SD-JWT as the Holder's public key.
 For example, if the SD-JWT contains a `cnf` value of type `jkt`, the Verifier would confirm that the public key's JWK Thumbprint matches the `jkt` value.
 Or if the SD-JWT contains a `cnf` value of type `jwk`, then the Verifier